jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-aggrid-guide.md

 | Column Grouping Support       | Column Grouping only available in Enterprise |

 Anything not included in this list can be assumed to be available when working with the ag-Grid Community Edition.

+## Themes

+AdapTable supports ag-Grid Theming.

+If you use AdapTable's Dark Theme then it will automatically switch to the ag-Grid dark theme that has been supplied (either the new Alpine or older Blaham theme).

 ## Licences